Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Numerical Results

 \textbf{Position Setting 2}: The initial positions are set to $\mathbf{q}^{\mathrm{I}}_{1} = [0, 250]$\,m, $\mathbf{q}^{\mathrm{I}}_{2} = [0, 100]$\,m, and $\mathbf{q}^{\mathrm{I}}_{3} = [0, -50]$\,m.
 The corresponding final positions are $\mathbf{q}^{\mathrm{F}}_{1} = [500, 250]$\,m, $\mathbf{q}^{\mathrm{F}}_{2} = [500, 100]$\,m, and $\mathbf{q}^{\mathrm{F}}_{3} = [500, -50]$\,m.

 For the communication and sensing parameters, we normalize the channel gain at a reference distance by setting $\beta_0 = 1$ to focus on the relative performance of our algorithm.
-The maximum transmit power for communication and sensing at each BS are $P^{c}_{\max} = 10$\,W and $P^{s}_{\max} = 10$\,W, respectively.
-The noise power at the UAVs is $\sigma_k^2 = -30$\,dBm.
+The maximum transmit powers for communication and sensing at each BS are $P^{c}_{\max} = 10$\,W and $P^{s}_{\max} = 10$\,W, respectively.
+The noise powers at the UAVs and BSs are set to $\sigma_k^2 = -30$ dBm and $\sigma_m^2 = -30$ dBm, respectively.
 The minimum total sensing MI requirement for the entire mission is set to $R_{\min}^{\mathrm{MI}} = 100$.
 The sensing grid is defined by $Q=7$ zenith angles and $L=16$ azimuth angles.
 Unless specified otherwise, these parameters are used in the following simulations.
-For a comprehensive performance evaluation, we compare our proposed joint optimization algorithm with three benchmark schemes designed to isolate the contributions of different optimization components.